How Much Money Do You Need to Start Dropshipping?

 Starting a dropshipping business is like starting any other business: it takes money.
-But here’s the kicker — you don’t need a ton of cash to start, especially compared to other business models.
-In fact, you can get started with as little as $200–$500.
+One of the most common questions beginners ask is how much money do you need to start dropshipping — and here’s the kicker: you don’t need a ton of cash to get started, especially compared to other business models.
+In fact, you can launch with as little as $200–$500.
 However, how you spend that money is the real game-changer.

 Let’s break down the costs you’ll face in the first month of starting a dropshipping store — including testing at least three products (because, let’s be honest, not every product is a winner).